jluby127/jluby127.github.io/research.md

 I work with [Prof. Paul Robertson](https://faculty.sites.uci.edu/robertson/) on a variety of projects, such as:

-Build a Better Periodogram:
+Build a Better Periodogram: Stellar Activity can masquerade as planets...

-Stellar Activity
+Obliquity...

+more...